More about Planswell

 Arizona

-The median Arizona home price in early 2023, according to Zillow, was just under $410,000.
-That’s quite a bit more expensive than the national average, which around the same time was about $334,000.
+The median home price in Arizona as of July, 2023 was just over $420,000.
+That’s quite a bit more expensive than the national average, which around the same time was about $349,000.

 Florida

-The average home price in Florida is $383,000.
-That means homes there are generally cheaper than those in Arizona, but still higher than average in the US (which, again, was $313,000 in early 2023).
+The average home price in Florida is $391,000.
+That means homes there are generally cheaper than those in Arizona, but still higher than average in the US.

 Renting tends to be more expensive in Florida, relative to national averages.
-In Miami, for example, the average apartment costs nearly $2,400 per month.
+In Miami the average apartment costs nearly $2,400 per month.
 Even in Gainesville, where buying a home is about 10% cheaper than average, you’ll still pay over $1,600 per month for an apartment, which is only 3% below average.

 Taxes